 The idea behind the tick scalping strategy is very simple: capitalizing on the smallest change in transaction prices.
 It’s easier to capture one tick than to catch a big market trend.

-To do this, traders are not looking to capture long market trends.
+To do this, traders are not looking to capture broader market trends.
 Instead, they are looking for… one tick in a trade.
 But, to make consistent profits using the tick scalping strategy, tick scalpers often make hundreds of trades in a day.

 As a result, fundamentally, the ideal market environment for utilizing the tick scalping strategy is a sideways market condition with low volatility.
 However, there’s a catch here.
 Markets with low volatility often come with wide buy and sell spreads, which makes it impossible to successfully capture ticks.